enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 How do we minimize disruptions for our end users and ourselves as we need to iteratate, refactor, and evolve the codebase?

-I'm not going to spell out all of the answers for this here.
-There's not always a single right answer, either!
+I'm not going to spell out all of the answers for this here, if there even is *an answer*.
 As a library owner, you are probably prioritizing usability, correctness, and performance (in that order).
-These are likely always a concern, but how you acheive those goes will probably differ between libraries, services, and storage.
+These are all concerns you have to balance.
+Futher, how you acheive balance will differ between libraries, services, and storage.
-Like, you might not want to make users work directly with delta encoded data.
-Maybe in practice there aren't any gains by having more than a single way to represent the time series data for a library, but that isn't true for a service or storage.

-A ***sparse*** representation might be too verbose when defining time series data for tests, where a ***dense*** representation may be easier by hand.
-Maybe dealing with a stream is better for consuming or manipulating data, but not defining it.
+For example, in a library, a ***sparse*** representation might be too verbose when defining time series data for tests, where a ***dense*** representation may be easier by hand.
+Maybe dealing with a stream is better for consuming or manipulating data.
+How do you balance producing and consuming data in a user friendly manner?

 ### Service (Network)

-Let's assume we have a distributed service (microservice) or a serverless lambda function that exposes some functions on top of our business logic (maybe even the library we discussed above).
+Now let's assume we have a distributed service (microservice) or a serverless lambda function that exposes some functions on top of our business logic (maybe even the library we discussed above).
 We still have concerns around memory and CPU, but now every interaction is a [Remote Procedure Call (RPC)](https://en.wikipedia.org/wiki/Remote_procedure_call).